weaversa/cryptol-course/labs/Salsa20/Salsa20.md

 ```

 Exercise: Here we want to prove that for all inputs, `rowroundOpt` is
 equal to `rowround`.
-Please replace the `zero` symbol below with such a
+Please replace the `zero` symbol below with such
-statement and then prove the property in the interpreter.
-Note ---
+a statement and then prove the property in the interpreter.
+It's not
-it's not necessary to go through this exercise to create a complete
+necessary to go through this exercise to create a complete Salsa20
-Salsa20 specification, but it's a good opportunity here to
+specification, but it's a good opportunity here to learn more about
-learn more about Cryptol's properties.
+Cryptol's properties.

 ```
 property rowroundOpProp ys = rowroundOpt ys == rowround ys